20steps/cordova-plugin-watch/README.md

 ### Usage in JavaScript
 #### Initialize
+We send messages over certain channels.
+These cannels are like events in JavaScript.
 ```
 window.cordova.plugins.Watch.initialize('group.com.whatever', 'myIdentifier');
 ```
 #### Send message
+We send messages over certain channels.
+These cannels are like events in JavaScript.
 ```
 window.cordova.plugins.Watch.sendMessage('my message text', 'myChannel');
 ```

 #### Receive message
+We listen for messages on a certain channel.
 ```
 window.cordova.plugins.Watch.listen('myOtherChannel', function(message) {
   // my callback function